ujiderter/Habit-Tracker-App/README.md

-# Habit-Tracker-App
+Habit Tracker App
 A simple and intuitive habit and goal tracking application built with React.
 This app helps users manage their daily habits, track progress towards goals, and view statistics about their performance.

-# Features
+Features
 Habit Management :
 Add, delete, and track daily, weekly, or monthly habits.
 Mark habits as completed and track streaks.